 - I find income annuities to be an underutilized tool for tax optimization.
 The flexibility they provide in structuring income and their beneficial tax treatment (i.e., exclusion ratio) can make them very useful.

 While many people want one or more rules of thumb, the unfortunate truth is that the tax code is complex and everyone's situation is unique.
 Even with access to the most sophisticated planning software, I find I must conduct my own external analysis and optimizations in order to truly maximize results for my clients.

 The income-related taxation I just described is usually the 800lb gorilla, but that does not mean we should ignore other areas to minimize our taxes.
 Indeed, I find investment-related taxes offer more low-hanging fruit.

-As highlighted above, I mostly use low-cost, tax-efficient exchange traded funds (ETFs).
-Many people attribute their tax efficiency to low-turnover (and hence less capital gains), but the benefit is stronger than that.
+As highlighted above, I mostly use low-cost, tax-efficient exchange-traded funds (ETFs).
+Many people attribute their tax efficiency to low turnover (and hence fewer capital gains), but the benefit is stronger than that.
 Indeed, I often say ETFs are the best invention in the history of investing for the taxable investor.

 There are more strategies (e..g, municipal bonds), but this section is already quite long.
 However, I do discuss a few more advanced planning strategies in the last module.